BrooksLabUCSC/labtools/README.md

   -o OUTDIR, --outdir OUTDIR
                         output directory
 ```
-This program corrects splices in (nanopore read) alignments (psl format), using a whole genome annotation and a junctions file (genepred format).
 The junctions file should be derived from a short read alignment from the same sample, and can be created using
 junctionsFromSam.py, which is based on
 https://raw.githubusercontent.com/anbrooks/juncBASE/master/preProcess_getASEventReadCounts.py